ImtiazVision/Java/Notes.md

 ### Method Overloading and Signature :

-**Method Overloading** : We can write two different methods with the same name in the same class as long as the parameters are different.
+**Method Overloading** : is the process of making a method do different actions depending on the type of its parameters.
+We can write two different methods with the same name in the same class as long as the parameters are different.
 The **method signature** is the combination of a method's name and the types of its parameters listed in sequence.
 Here's an illustration:

 ```
 class Overload {